luhn/pyramid-resource/README.md

 # pyramid-resource

-Pyramid's URL traversal is a powerful and personally one of my favorite features of the framework.
+Pyramid's URL traversal is a powerful tool and personally one of my favorite features of the framework.
 Unfortunately, Pyramid doesn't provide any framework or utilities for implementing resource trees.
 This project aims to reduce the boilerplate necessary for creating feature-full resource trees.